1940’s hairstyles – Memorable Women’s Pompadours

-The Pompadour was named after the secretary and mistress of the French king Louis XV in the mid 18th century, a certain Jeanne Antoinette Poisson, the Marquise de Pompadour.
-It was very much the domain of high society and was often worn in wig form by both men and women until it fell out of favour, along with a few heads, after the French revolution.
+The Pompadour hairstyle was named after the secretary and mistress of the French king Louis XV in the mid 18th century, a certain Jeanne Antoinette Poisson.
+Otherwise known as Madame De Pompadour.
+The hairstyle was a great favorite of the upper classes, and were worn by both men and women.
+The style fell from favor, along with a few heads, thanks to the French revolution.

 In the USA, when actress Veronica Lake tied up her hair in a demonstration film for female factory workers, she soon had the whole nation eagerly reaching for the pins to affect up swept hairdos.

 Pin curls with loose waves were the basis for oodles of rolled hairstyles.Women began saving the hair that collected in their hair brush, stuffing it into a stocking to create the Gibson Girl style hair rat.

 The basic pompadour was created by gathering the front section of the hair, back combing a little for volume.
 Twist it backwards to touch the crown of the head and push it forward to get that classic pompadour bang or swirl.

 This was fixed over the rat with bobby pins.
 A great example of a basic pomp is created here by Glamourdaze’s Tia Semer.
 The full tutorial will feature in an up and coming make-up and hairstyle tutorial book called Vintage Beauty.